| Though Eowyn could not eat,

 Idril leaned her back against the door and hugged herself.
 He

-was certainly not Lord Legolas, and he was human.
+was certainly not Lord Legolas, and he was a Man.
 But Idril knew

 she would be seeing more of the beautiful young soldierfar